 Throughout his career, Casey has focused on advancing the health of older persons.
 Prior to joining Edenbridge Health, he was on the management team of AgeSpan, a large human service provider in Massachusetts.
 Before this, he spent six years as a federal official at the Administration for Community Living, within the U.S. Department of Health and Human Services, where he worked on older adult health programs domestically and globally.
 Casey has a BA from Boston University and a MPH from Columbia University.

-Brian McKaig has worked in senior healthcare for nearly 30 years.
+Brian McKaig has worked in eldercare for nearly 30 years.
 Beginning his career as a long-term care administrator in nursing homes and assisted living communities, Brian ultimately found his way into the home and community-based services realm as the Director of Cornerstone’s Adult Day Health program in Rhode Island.
 It was here that Brian first saw the inherent benefits of community-based models of care.

 During his 18 years leading PACE programs, Brian served as Director of Operations for the PACE Organization of Rhode Island, where he led the development of Rhode Island’s first PACE program.
 He opened and served as the Director of the LIFE PACE program in Tulsa, Oklahoma and most recently with Hope Healthcare as the Director of their five PACE programs in Southwest Florida.